Certificate of Origin - Process, Fees, Types & How to Get Obtain it

 pu seperater

-Registration fee for Certificate of origin
+Registration Fee for Certificate of Origin

-The fee required for the COO registration is 3,236 rupees, including our professional fees.
+The fee required for the COO registration is 3,208 rupees, including our professional fees.
 The registration will be valid for up to 12 months from the date of issuance.
+Exporters can apply for re-issuance of the certificate of origin once the validity period has expired.

 Particulars Fees

-Government Fee ₹736
+Government Fee ₹708

 One-time registration fee ₹500